tuxonfire/ansible_notes/ansiblereview.md

 ##### The ansible.cfg
-The ansible.cfg is the configuration file of ansible, is located at /etc/ansible/ansible.cfg This can be copied at project path as .ansible.cfg and be customized.
+The ansible.cfg is the configuration file of ansible, is located at /etc/ansible/ansible.cfg This can be copied at project path as .ansible.cfg and can be customized.
 Also pre determinate module could be defined in ansible.cfg file.
 With ansible --version you are able to see the version,path of ansible.cfg and stuff.
 In order to scalate privileges, create a sudo file at hosts managed by ansible.